- Details

 Committee Members: Jessica Brannock

-Committee Members: Jeanne Ward and Lyle Torp
+Committee Chair: Lyle Torp

 The Education Committee supports educational projects of the Council including the annual Student Stipend for undergraduate and graduate students participating in the Middle Atlantic Archaeological Conference (MAAC).
 Students who want to attend the annual MAAC meetings in March and who are presenting a research paper there may compete for this stipend to help defray costs.
 For details, check the "Announcements" tab above after January 1st each year.